Help Center

 Make the custom fields translatable

-Here, you pick from four available options:
+Here, you can pick from four available options:

 • Don’t translate — the values of custom fields will be shown in the default language on secondary-language pages;